reckel-jm/cantara-webpage/content/_index.en.md

 * **Customizable Design and good outlook**: The colors and fonts can be configured in the settings.
 In addition, you can set up a background picture and adjust it's brightness/transparency.
 The presentations look beautiful and are easy to read.
 * **Multi language support**: Cantara can present and export song presentations in two different languges at the same time.
 In addition, it has been translated itself into [a few languages](contribute/translate#current-state) by the community.
 * **Free and Open Source**: No license fees, no dependence on certain companies–Cantara is licensed under the [GPL3](https://www.gnu.org/licenses/gpl-3.0.html) and can be used everywhere and as you want.
-* **Used all over the world and continuously developed**: Although Cantara is still a quite young project, people from many countries are using it.
-It has been translated to several langauges.
+* **Used all over the world and continuously developed**: Cantara enjoys an international community of users all over the world.
+It has been translated to several languages.
 In the future, more functions are going to be implemented.

 The current version is 2.6.0.
 [You can easily download and install it for Linux, Windows and Mac OS](tutorial/install-cantara).
 Cantara is written with the programming language Pascal/Lazarus, therefore it is platform-independent and can be compiled to almost every device.
 You can also compile Cantara by yourself.
 [Find more information here](tutorial/install-cantara/#generic-compilation).